wp-plugins/make-filename-lowercase/readme.txt

 == Description ==

-Sets uploaded media filename to lowercase as filter on '<a href="http://codex.wordpress.org/Function_Reference/sanitize_file_name">sanitize_file_name</a>'.
-Based on post at <a href="http://stackoverflow.com/questions/3259696/">Stack Overflow</a> asking if there is a way to "Rename files during upload within Wordpress 3.0 backend".
+Sets uploaded media filename to lowercase as filter on sanitize_file_name.
+Based on post at Stack Overflow asking if there is a way to "Rename files during upload within Wordpress 3.0 backend".

 Created for WordPress 3.0.1+ which saves any uploaded media filename (Image, Video, Audio) as lowercase.
 This effectively changes the name of the file at upload if a user were to upload a file with any uppercase characters.